Strong enough to state.

 We do not publish

-Automation line
+Reader line

 No comments or user uploads are planned at launch, which keeps the first site simpler and safer.